How to Delete Copyrighted Content on Google

 1. Identify the Infringing Content

-- Use Google’s search operators to find specific content, such as by searching for the title or filename.
+• Use Google’s search operators to find specific content, such as by searching for the title, filename, or specific links that may contain your copyrighted material.

 2. Verify the Copyright Infringement

-Before submitting a takedown request, ensure that the content is indeed copyrighted by you and that it qualifies for removal under the DMCA.
-Content must meet the following criteria:
+Before submitting a takedown request, ensure the content is copyrighted by you and qualifies for removal under the DMCA.
+To qualify, the content must meet these criteria:

-- It must be an original work created by you (e.g., images, articles, videos, etc.).
+• It must be an original work created by you (e.g., images, articles, videos, cover art, music albums, comic books, etc.).

 3. Submit a DMCA Takedown Notice to Google